ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 ## Implementation

 IPFS support in Opera for Android is enabled by a native protocol handler that uses an IPFS HTTP gateway to fulfill the request.
-This approach provides a balance - it is respectful of mobile device resources like battery and bandwidth, while easing access to IPFS for early web3 developers.
-As IPFS continues to mature, we're evaluating what a more full featured node on mobile devices might be, and look forward to experimenting with collaborators like Opera to see that vision of a fully decentralized web become real.
+This approach provides a balance: it is respectful of mobile device resources like battery and bandwidth, while easing access to IPFS for early web3 developers.
+As IPFS continues to mature, we’re evaluating what a more full-featured node on mobile devices might be, and look forward to experimenting with collaborators like Opera to see our vision of a fully decentralized web become real.

 IPFS features in this implementation: